Ravanger101/Ravanger101/README.md

     * 🎃 <a href ="https://github.com/Pokemon-PythonRed/Pokemon-Generator">Pokemon!</a>
 * 🤖 Making new Things, and making it work.
 * 😎 FUN FACT: I like Laptop💻(Especially Gaming one!)
-* *Mostly you won't see a README in my repositories, Cause I am Lazy*
+* *Mostly you won't see a README in my repositories, Cause I am Lazy...* (Sigma Rule)

 ### Connect with me: